BetterThanTomorrow/calva-power-tools/README.md

 1. Install the extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=BetterThanTomorrow.calva-power-tools).
 1. Open the command palette with <kbd>ctrl+shift+p</kbd> or <kbd>cmd+shift+p</kbd>.
-1. Type `Clay` to see the available Clay commands.
+1. Start typing to fuzzy search for commands.
+E.g. `Clay` to see the available Clay commands.

 ## Supported Tools